 There are so many factors that come into the design and development of a quality landing page.
 Here is a great blog article about what makes a results-driven landing page.

-Please, don't spend money on PPC advertising until you have a landing page that follows best practices!
+Please, don't spend money on paid advertising until you have a landing page that follows best practices!
 Ideally, you should never consider your landing page to be finished.
 Try running A/B testing every few months to continue refining your sales pitch.

 As an alternative to a landing page, you might want to consider building out one or more sales funnels.
 We rely heavily on sales funnels for lead generation, email audience building, and even online purchases.

 For example, we have a client that promotes an online fitness challenge that you could even join from your local area.
-While managing their internet advertising we built multiple sales funnels within Click Funnels.
+While managing their website advertising we built multiple sales funnels within Click Funnels.
 Here are some of the funnels we made:

 There are many different types of funnels, so your dental office isn't limited to only these options.
 Just keep in mind these can be incredibly helpful for gauging interest in a product or service, building out an email subscriber base, and selling a product or service online.